Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 If you're visiting mostly cities, then no, you don't need a rental car in France.
 In fact it would be more of a hindrance than a help.

-Public transportation is plentiful and parking in French cities is difficult: ceilings are low, spaces are tiny, prices are sky-high.
+Public transportation is plentiful and parking in French cities is difficult: ceilings are low, parking spots can be tiny, prices are sky-high.

-The excellent train network (here's what you need to know about train travel in France) will reach most cities and towns.
+The excellent train network will reach most cities and towns in France.

 Lyon pedestriansFrance's large cities - like Lyon - are best seen without a car